leonwetzel/IWO/README.md

  form the column names.
 Other operations include the removal of unnecessary rows and the addition of a row for the designation of area types.

 The script can be run from command line by using `python main.py`.
-Please note that `pandas` and `numpy` are required for using the script.
+Please note that `pandas` and `numpy` are required for using the script, next to a few additional packages.
+The required packages can be found in the file `requirements.txt`.

 ## Analysis